AdamTakvam/DrBash/README.md

 * media-fixtitle-patterns.shdata - (parsed) This is a list of regular expressions (one per line) that will be removed from media filenames.
 This is different from delete that deletes all files with names matching the pattern.
 Instead this matches and removes substrings from titles.
 * setperms.conf - (sourced) Sets a few environment variables used by the setperms.sh script that you won't use, so don't worry about it.

+# Functional Tests
+They exist!
+But you'll be shocked to learn that the code coverage is pitiful and really the only file with anything resembling comprehensive coverave is `lib/logger.sh`.
+It's tests are located in `lib/logger.tests.sh`.
+To run the tests, just execute the script.
+There needs to be more of that sort of thing going on...

 # FAQ

+Q: What are derivatives of Debian?

+The Linux ecosystem of operating systems is organized into families.
+Families have a progenitor or "root distribution" that leads the way by starting witgh the Linux kernel and making all of the fundamental tooling and pathing decisions necessary to make the kernel into a full-fledged operating system.
+Within a family, there may or may not exist derivatives of a core distro.
+Other distributions or "distros" put theirr own spin on the root distribution, but usually stop short of making any fundamental changes thgat would break script compatibility.

 Q: That is quite a big assumption that you've based these scripts on.
 What if I'm inclined to help expand the range of systems these scripts work on?